-Round all funds to the nearest dollar.
+Round all funds to the nearest dollar across all budget documents including subawards.

-Complete the Level-of-Effort worksheet located at http://science.energy.gov/sbir/applicant-and-awardee-resources/awardee-documents/.
+Complete the Level-of-Effort worksheet located at http://science.energy.gov/sbir/applicant-and-awardee-resources/grant-application/.
 If the Microsoft Excel version is used, it must be converted to PDF before it is attached to the application in Field 12 - Research & Related Other Project Information.